Skip To Main Content

 Open Library

 Our library is accessible every morning before school when the doors open.
 The library is a quiet work zone.
-Students can access computers for assignments, complete homework, check out books, or read.
+Students can access computers for assignments, complete their homework, check in/out books, or read.
 The library may also be open during the last 15 minutes of each lunch period.
+General guidelines for using the library at school include:

 Plagiarism/Forgery